RamenVentures/Operating-Manual/README.md

 #### Our Meeting Goal

-To develop a deep understanding of your Problem, Users, Unique Value Prop, and Team.
+To develop a deep understanding of your users, problem, value prop, mission, vision, and team.

 #### Our Meeting Questions

-##### Mission
+##### User, Problem, and Mission
+- What users are you solving a problem for?
+- What problem are you solving for them?
+- How do you know it's important (to them)?
+- How do you know it's painful?
+- How do you know it's unsatisfied?
+- How do you know it's valuable to solve it?
-- What's your mission? (eg: "To organize the world’s information." - Google)
+- What's your mission? (eg: "To organize the world's information. - Google)

-- What specific Problem are you trying to solve?
-- Why is this Problem important?
-Who desperately needs this solved?
-- Why is this Problem huge?
-Does it affect millions or billions?
+##### Unique Value Proposition, Solution, and Vision
+- How will you solve the user’s problem?
-- Why is this Problem valuable?
+- Why is this 10x better than the users' existing solutions?

-##### Vision
+- What is your unfair advantage?
+(What makes you uniquely capable of doing this?)
+- What will your accumulating advantage be?
+(What will make this stronger over time?)
 - What's your vision?
 What will the future look like in 10 years? (eg: "To provide access to the world’s information in one click." - Google)
-- How do you solve the user’s problem?
-- Why is this 10x better than the present?
-- What is the unique Insight/Secret that enables this?
-Why now and not before?
-- What will your Unfair Advantage be?

 ##### Team
 - Who is on the team and what does each person do?